OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 **Logs**

-All the log files are located in ``/var/log`` on following significant places:
+All the log files are located in ``/var/log`` in the following significant places:

 - ``/var/log/one/``
 - ``/var/log/supervisor/services/``